thnguyendn/MPL_Trickle/README.md

 Then choose "PlantUML compiled Jar (Version 1.2019.0)" and wait for the download finishing (you should accept the security message appeared as the downloaded file is a .jar extension)

-To use PlantUML, you just need to double-click on the donwloaded file.
+To use PlantUML, you need to double-click on the donwloaded file.

 * Executable